stat545ubc-2024/assignment-b2-jenny-chang/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of countunique is to provide a function that can calculates the number of unique values in a specified column when grouping by one or more variables.
+The goal of countunique is to provide a function that can calculate the number of unique values in a specified column when grouping by one or more variables.